ngodinhloc/bigcommerce/README.md

  * FileCache

  Since the application is using data from a third party APIs, each of the request is expensive and might take long response time.
-Therefore, I created a Cache Engine used within the ORM to cache the data from BigCommerce
+Therefore, I created a Cache Engine to cache the data from BigCommerce

  ## ResourceManager
  ResourceManager use Client (\Bigcommerce\Api\Client) to get data from BigCommerce and convert it into language agnostic format